Breush/odin-binding-generator/readme.md

 # Odin binding generator

+**I'm dropping the support of this tool at the end of 2022.**
+**This repository will be read-only starting in 2023.**
+**The reason is that I don't care anymore about Odin, and fixing "bugs" about C stupid syntax is not fun.**
+**Feel free to fork and keep alive if you need it.**

 An [Odin](https://github.com/odin-lang/Odin) library
 to convert a **C header file into an Odin binding file**.

 ## Current status

+**I'm dropping the support of this tool at the end of 2022.**

 The library has been tested against multiple C-libraries, such as **xcb** or **vulkan**, and the generated bindings